 Good character is a value that’s developed and celebrated in Iowa.
-It’s been my great honor to be associated with the CHARACTER COUNTS! organization and its mission to promote their Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
+Founded in 1997, the CHARACTER COUNTS! organization and its mission to promote their Six Pillars of Character: Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship.
 CHARACTER COUNTS! believes that character is at the core of one’s life experience.
 Values like those reflected in the six pillars can guide good decision making and relationships, and show us the best paths to take throughout life.
+In 2015, CHARACTER COUNTS! was transformed into The Robert D. and Billy Ray Center to expand its impact.
+It is based at Drake University and now serves as a global resource in the areas of leadership, ethics and civility.

-An important part of the CHARACTER COUNTS! mission is to recognize individuals who show exemplary character and are good role models.
-The annual “All-Star Evening to Benefit CHARACTER COUNTS!” gala does just that.
+CHARACTER COUNTS! continues to be a vital part of The Ray Center’s mission.
+Their programming includes the recognition of individuals who show exemplary character and are good role models.
+The annual “All-Star Evening” does just that.
 Named after the former Iowa Governor whose career personified civility and respect, the Robert D. Ray Pillar of Character Award is presented at this annual gala.
-Recipients have included Dan Gable, Fred Hoiberg, Hayden Fry, Dr. Tom Davis, Shawn Johnson, Dallas Clark, Aaron Kampman, Ed Thomas (posthumously), Sandy Hatfield Clubb, Casey Blake, Ashton Kutcher, and NASA astronaut and Mount Ayr native, Dr. Peggy Whitson.
+Recipients have included Dan Gable, Fred Hoiberg, Hayden Fry, Dr. Tom Davis, Shawn Johnson, Dallas Clark, Aaron Kampman, Ed Thomas (posthumously), Sandy Hatfield Clubb, Casey Blake, Ashton Kutcher, NASA astronaut Dr. Peggy Whitson, and Taylor and Danielle Morris.
 My wife, Susan, and I were truly honored to serve as honorary co-chairs of this special dinner program in 2014.

-Character Counts! is a WINNER for all it does to lay a foundation for good character in homes, schools, workplaces, and communities across Iowa.
-Since 2011, it has been my pleasure, with the support of ABC-TV and ESPN, to contribute tickets to high-profile events for the live auction during the annual “All-Star Evening to Benefit CHARACTER COUNTS!” gala and to facilitate the meaningful participation of ESPN which has resulted in appearances by the following personalities:
+CHARACTER COUNTS! and The Ray Center are WINNERS for all they do to lay a foundation for good character in homes, schools, workplaces, and communities across Iowa.
+Since 2011, it has been my pleasure, with the support of ABC-TV and ESPN, to contribute tickets to high-profile events for the live auction during the annual “All-Star Evening” and to facilitate the meaningful participation of ESPN which has resulted in appearances by the following personalities:

 2011 – Kenny Mayne.
 He was an ideal choice to participate in honoring the late Coach Ed Thomas.
 Kenny had met Coach Thomas during a visit to Parkersburg in 2003 while on assignment for ESPN’s Sunday’s NFL Countdown show.
 His feature report profiled the legendary small-town, high school football program that had produced four young men playing in the NFL at the time: Casey Wiegmann, Brad Meester, Jared DeVries and Aaron Kampmann.
 Kenny’s light-hearted approach to the story pointed that if you did the math, New York City would have about 150,000 players in the NFL based on the comparative populations!
 The 2003 report was given an encore showing at the Character Counts dinner that night as part of Kenny’s wonderful tribute to Coach Thomas.